WashimNeupane/MusicAnalysis/README.md

 # MusicAnalysis
-A program that takes parallel version of fourier transfrom to analyse music
+A program that uses parallel version of fourier transfrom to analyse music This was a part of computing course I was undertaking at university.
+May need additional packages to run.
+Need XAML and .wav file to run.